Real Estate Services & Strategies

 If a transaction will require Regents' approval, the campus should inform the potential lessor/lessee that, depending on the Regents' meeting schedule, it may take up to three months to obtain Regental approval.
 Currently, the only Regents' meetings in which lease items may be submitted for approval are the seven business meetings in the months of January, March, May, June, July, September, and November.

-Once it becomes apparent to the campus that a proposed lease transaction may need Regental approval, the campus should coordinate with RESG to confirm that the transaction requires Regental approval.
-(See Chapter II - AUTHORITY TO EXECUTE) Upon completion, by the campus, of a draft of the proposed Regents' Item, an advanced copy should be provided directly to RESG along with lease documents for review if available.
+Once it becomes apparent to the campus that a proposed lease transaction may need Regental approval, the campus should coordinate with RESS to confirm that the transaction requires Regental approval.
+(See Chapter II - AUTHORITY TO EXECUTE) Upon completion, by the campus, of a draft of the proposed Regents' Item, an advanced copy should be provided directly to RESS along with lease documents for review if available.
 The campus is responsible for securing technical assistance as necessary, such as architectural and engineering advice and/or environmental health and safety review.

 Section 3.01: Regents' Item Example

-PROPOSED REGENTS' AGENDA
+PROPOSED REGENTS' AGENDA ITEM